-2 Main Tasks
+2 Main tasks

-As described in the introduction, the FDZ perceives itself not solely as an institution providing data access, but as a mediator between the producers and the users of data.
-Beside the provision of transparent and standardised ways of data access under compliance of the current data privacy regulations, the following tasks are inherited by the FDZ (Bender et al. 2009c):
+As described in the Introduction, the FDZ perceives itself not solely as an institution providing data access, but also as a mediator between the producers and the users of data.
+Besides the provision of transparent and standardized data access methods under compliance with the current data privacy regulations, the following tasks are inherited by the FDZ (Bender et al. 2009c):

-- Development and implementation of data models Providing access to the microdata of the BA does not mean to transfer raw data to external researchers.
+- Development and implementation of data models Providing access to the microdata of the BA does not mean transferring raw data to external researchers.
 The FDZ develops and updates specific data products with high research potential and carries out the necessary preparations and adjustments of the raw data.
-In order to prevent disclosure and the violation of data privacy regulations, the development and application of anonymisation strategies are tasks of the FDZ. - Documentation of the data and individual counseling In order to assess and tap the full research potential of the data researchers have to know about both technical aspects of the data generation and the statistical properties.
-Therefore, detailed documentation of the data and individual counseling have to be provided by the FDZ. - Promotion of the data

-The FDZ promotes the spread of information on the data and data access by the organisation and active participation in scientific conferences, workshops or seminars. - Active research on and with the data
+In order to prevent disclosure and the violation of data privacy regulations, the development and application of anonymization strategies are tasks of the FDZ. - Documentation of the data and individual counseling In order to assess and tap the full research potential of the data researchers have to know about both technical aspects of the data generation and the statistical proper ties.
+Therefore, detailed documentation of the data and individual counseling have to be provided by the FDZ. - Promotion of the data The FDZ promotes the spread of information on the data and data access by the organization and active participation in scientific conferences, workshops or seminars. - Active research on and with the data

 Doing active research on and with the data is essential to generate knowledge about the data.
 Only by being an active member in the research community, the members of the FDZ are able to follow the current methodical discussions in order to assess the research potential of the data and to provide high-level individual counseling.
-Therefore, the FDZ has not only to fulfill the role as a service provider, but also as an active research unit.
+Therefore, the FDZ has not only to fulfill a role as a service provider, but also as an active research unit.

-3 Data Supply and Data Access
+3 Data supply and data access

-3.1 Data Supply
+3.1 Data supply

-The datasets offered by the FDZ are generated from three different sources: the notification process of the social security system, internal procedures of the Federal Employment Agency and surveys (see Figure 1).
+The datasets offered by the FDZ are generated from three different sources: the notification process of the social security system, internal procedures of the Federal Employment Agency and surveys (see Fig. 1).

 Data from the notification process of the social security process are submitted in accordance with the German Data and Transmission Act (Verordnung über die Erfassung und Übermittlung von Daten für die Träger der Sozialversicherung, DEÜV) and contain information on employment and unemployment as covered by the social security system.
 Information on establishments, participation in measures of active labour market policy, payment of social benefits and job search stem from process data internally produced by the BA.
-Survey data are either used to amend data from the other two sources or stand as datasets for themselves.
+Survey data are either used to amend data from the other two sources or themselves represent datasets.

-At the moment, the FDZ offers external researchers 10 different data products which may be distinguished by establishment data, individual/houshold data and integrated establishment and individual data.
-A short description of this datasets is given in the paragraphs below whereas detailed information are provided on the website of the FDZ (http://fdz.iab.de/en.aspx).
+At the moment, the FDZ offers external researchers ten different data products that may be distinguished by establishment data, individual/houshold data and integrated establishment and individual data.
+A short description of these datasets is given in the paragraphs below whereas detailed information is provided on the website of the FDZ (http://fdz.iab.de/en.aspx).

-3.1.1 Establishment Data
+3.1.1 Establishment data